 7.10 Residential education

 7.10.1 Residential education plays a significant role in complementing the formal curriculum in the achievement of the University educational aims (Appendix 7.11).
 The Committee on Halls advises the Committee on Student Affairs on all matters pertaining to student residence and student welfare in residential halls and non-residential halls, as well as the development and planning of halls of residence.
-The Governance Committee of the Residential Colleges and CEDARS-administered student residences have their respective governance committees to oversee the management and development of these residences.
+Both the Residential Colleges and CEDARS-administered student residences have their respective governance committees to oversee the management and development of these residences.
 These governance committees report to the Committee on Student Affairs.

 7.11 Sports and exercises

 7.11.1 CSE is responsible for the management and operations of the University sports facilities, namely Stanley Ho Sports Centre, Henry Fok Swimming Pool as well as two satellite fitness centres (CSE Active on the Centennial Campus and B-Active next to MTR HKU Station) and two other off-site venues at Suen Chi Sun Hall and Ho Tim Hall which house multi-purpose rooms and a mini-gym.
-Apart from managing the University sports facilities for student / staff’s recreational and training use, the CSE (www.cse.hku.hk) also designs and implements the UNI-SPORTS, UNI-ADVENTURE and Exercise is Medicine on Campus programmes to encourage members of the HKU family to stay fit and healthy and improve their physical and mental well-being.
+Apart from managing the University sports facilities for students’/staff’s recreational and training use, the CSE (www.cse.hku.hk) also designs and implements the UNI-SPORTS, UNI-ADVENTURE, Sports-for-All and Exercise is Medicine on Campus programmes to encourage members of the HKU family to stay fit and healthy and improve their physical and mental well-being.
 The programmes aim to provide participants with not only an appreciation of the link between regular physical activity and well-being but also the opportunities to develop skills needed for life-long sports, activity involvement, chronic disease prevention and management.

 7.11.2 There are 6 main categories of Uni-Sports: a) aquatics; b) dance and physical fitness; c) golf; d) marital arts and archery; e) rackets and ball games; and f) yoga and Pilates.
 The programmes are available to beginners, intermediate-level participants and experienced performers.